 A Sermon on Matthew 9:1-8Read more

-What is the greatest need in your life?
-Maybe you are in a financial bind, have some broken relationships or a physical ailment that is bringing you down; but if those all were fixed, would you have a perfect life?
-In this sermon on Matthew 9:1-8, Dr. Martyn Lloyd-Jones preaches through the account of the paralyzed man who's greatest need was fixed by Jesus.
+What is the greatest need in life?
+Perhaps a person is in a financial bind, has some broken relationships, or a physical ailment.
+But if those all were fixed, would they have a perfect life?
+In this sermon on Matthew 9:1–8 titled “Reconciled to God,” Dr. Martyn Lloyd-Jones preaches through the account of the paralyzed man whose greatest need was fixed by Jesus.
 This man had heard that Jesus could heal him and had faith that Jesus could do it.
 His faith brought him to have his friends lower him through a roof to get to Jesus; he was a desperate man.
-Yet Jesus offers something so much more than just the physical healing of the man – Jesus forgives his sins.
-Dr. Lloyd-Jones reminds listeners that unless our sins have been forgiven, we are not able to live a truly happy life regardless of how "good" our situation may be.
-Jesus is the only one who has the power and authority to forgive man of their sins.
-He alone can save, and we must come to Him with faith like the paralytic.
-Has your greatest problem been solved?
-If it has, then be of good cheer, there is nothing greater than this!
-If not, the Savior is always ready to forgive needy sinners.
+Yet Jesus offers something so much more than just the physical healing of the man—Jesus forgives his sins.
+Dr. Lloyd-Jones reminds listeners that unless sins have been forgiven, no one is able to live a truly happy life regardless of how “good” their situation may be.
+Jesus is the only one who has the power and authority to forgive anyone of their sins.
+He alone can save, and all must come to Him with faith like the paralytic.
+The Savior is always ready to forgive needy sinners.

 Additional Scripture Translations

 1Getting into a boat, Jesus crossed over the Sea of Galilee and came to His own city.